tobecontinued/soclib/utils/doc/build.rst

 .. index::
    pair: debug; module

-User sometimes need to debug just one module.
-Soclib-cc include support for such an usage with the `debug mode`.
+User sometimes needs to debug just one module.
+Soclib-cc includes support for such an usage with its `debug mode`.
 This permits to have just one module compiled with no optimization and debug symbols, with the rest of simulator running optimized code.